The Blitz: British ports

-The Luftwaffe could still inflict much damage and after the German conquest of Western Europe, the air and submarine offensive against British sea communications became much more dangerous than the German offensive during the First World War.
+The Luftwaffe could still inflict much damage, and after the German conquest of Western Europe, the air and submarine offensive against British sea communications became much more dangerous than the German offensive during the First World War.
 Liverpool and its port became an important destination for convoys heading through the Western Approaches from North America, bringing supplies and materials.
 The considerable rail network distributed to the rest of the country.
 Air attacks sank 39126 LT of shipping, with another 111601 LT damaged.
 Minister of Home Security Herbert Morrison was also worried morale was breaking, noting the defeatism expressed by civilians.
 Other sources point out that half of the 144 berths in the port were rendered unusable and cargo unloading capability was reduced by 75 percent.
 Roads and railways were blocked and ships could not leave harbour.
 On 8 May 1941, 57 ships were destroyed, sunk or damaged, amounting to 80000 LT.
 Around 66,000 houses were destroyed and 77,000 people made homeless ("bombed out"), with 1,900 people killed and 1,450 seriously hurt on one night.
-Operations against London up until May 1941 could also have a severe impact on morale.
+Operations against London until May 1941 could also have a severe impact on morale.
 The populace of the port of Hull became "trekkers", people who made a mass exodus from cities before, during and after attacks.
-The Luftwaffe attacks failed to knock out railways or port facilities for long, even in the Port of London, a target of many attacks.
-The Port of London, in particular, was an important target, bringing in one-third of overseas trade.
+The Luftwaffe attacks failed to knock out railways or port facilities for long, even in the Port of London, a particularly important target as it brought in one-third of overseas trade.